 Another thing that really surprised me about this motherboard was the fact that this comes with a total of eight 4-pin fan headers.
 The reason why I am calling this a surprising thing is because you do not get this many fan headers on the mid-range motherboards.

-I don’t understand how, but Gigabyte also managed to squeeze WiFi and Bluetooth onto this motherboard, which is surprising because this option is usually reserved for the higher end motherboards, and considering how many more expensive motherboards than the Aorus Gaming 5 do not have this facility.
+I don’t understand how, but Gigabyte also managed to squeeze WiFi and Bluetooth onto this motherboard.
+This option is usually reserved for the higher end motherboards, and many more expensive motherboards than the Aorus Gaming 5 do not have this facility.

 For all the RGB lovers; Gigabyte has left no stone unturned, and ensured that you get as much as RGB lighting as you want.
 Aside from the usual spots for the RGB LEDs, you get them on the shields, under the PCB, the heatsinks, and even the RAM slots, and PCI-E slots.